maheshcode/demoblaze-test-automation/README.md

 # demoblaze-test-automation
 Playwright Test Automation Sample Project With POM

-The following test case is automated in this project with the page object model
+The following test case is automated in this project with the page object model and can run against multiple environments, different screen sizes and mobile views to check site responsiveness.

 <table width="300">
   <tr>